Philosophy is littered with questions that are easily stated, but difficult to answer.

 The power comes from the feeling of wholeness and integrity that a disinterested satisfaction involves.
 Pleasure without desire is pleasure unburdened by lack.

-The limitation comes from the fact that, unburdened by lack, aesthetic pleasure is also unmoored from reality.
+The limitation comes from the fact that, unburdened by lack, aesthetic pleasure also is unmoored from reality.

 There is, however, another side to Kant’s discussion of beauty.
 This has to do with the moral dimension of aesthetic judgment.